‘Getting It Right’ Guides Support Schools in Registering Students with Non-English Names

-REL Northwest and the Institute of Education Sciences have released Getting It Right: Reference Guides for Registering Students with Non-English Names.
+REL Northwest has released Getting It Right: Reference Guides for Registering Students with Non-English Names.
 For students whose home language is not English, properly recording their information can be more difficult for school personnel who are not familiar with naming conventions from other cultural backgrounds.
 Incorrectly entering student names can mean that the same student is listed in different databases in various ways and often with incomplete records.
 Students who are eligible for services such as English learner support can be unidentified or overlooked.

 “While working with school districts on studies related to English learners, we began to notice a problem of students with non-English names having multiple student IDs and having their name entered multiple ways in school databases,” said Jason Greenberg Motamedi, lead author of the guides.
 “In addition to ensuring students receive appropriate services and have complete records, getting a student’s name right is the first step in making them feel welcome at school.”